axibase/atsd/administration/migration/cluster.md

 SELECT COUNT(*) FROM mymetric
 ```

-The number should match the results after the migration.
+The number must match the results after the migration.

 ## Prepare ATSD For Upgrade